01 of 13

 Spice Up Your Love Life With a Bedroom Board Game

 This board game is fun because it is highly personalized to you and your significant other.
 For instance, you decide what the game pieces entail.
 Perhaps you create categories based on how you roll the die, similar to the game Cranium.
 You might have to answer trivia, perform a sweet act, or do something silly.
 The point is to build intimacy and learn more about each other.Continue to 5 of 13 below.

 Craft a New Version of an Old Classic

 Monopoly sells a ton of expanded versions of the original classic.
 However, what these versions sometimes lack is attention to detail.
 For instance, a monopoly game dedicated to your city might entirely miss the point because the creators weren't experts.
 If you are an expert on something and love monopoly, challenge yourself to make a custom version like this handmade Harry Potter monopoly game.Continue to 6 of 13 below.

 Teaching your children how to play chess at a young age has a wide range of benefits, from an added focus to increased problem-solving skills.
 However, if a chess board is too intimidating for your child to play on, consider making one out of legos instead.
 We guarantee any lego-loving child would get on board with this idea.Continue to 7 of 13 below.

 Print Photos of Friends for This Version of Guess WhoContinue to 8 of 13 below.

 Bring Your Passion for a Game to the Next Level

-There are some board games that have a large grouping of dedicated and diehard fans.
+There are some board games that have a large group of dedicated and diehard fans.
 These people throw parties dedicated to playing and celebrating the game.
 One such game is called Settlers of Catan.
-This blogger took his love the for the game to the next level by sculpting a completely original version of the game.
-Now that's dedication!Continue to 10 of 14 below.
+This blogger took his love for the game to the next level by sculpting a completely original version of the game.
+Now that's dedication!Continue to 9 of 13 below.

 Convert a Serving Tray Into a Board Game for a Child